Fire Cupping Therapy

-There are several tehniques for applying the cups, most commonly, a burning cotton bud is placed inside a glass cup, which creates a vacuum inside as the hot air cools.
+There are several techniques for applying the cups, most commonly, a burning cotton bud is placed inside a glass cup, which creates a vacuum inside as the hot air cools.
 The cups can also be attached to a pump that creates suction.
 The therapist will simply place the suction cups on your skin and after the cups have suctioned on, they remain for as long as 20 minutes.

-What is Cupping good for?
+What is Fire Cupping good for?

 Remaining still and silent, puts the client into a more relaxed state as it sedates the central nervous system (which makes it an excellent treatment for high blood pressure).
 The suction and negative pressure provided formed during a cupping session can be thought of as providing the inverse to massage; lift instead of compression.
 This can loosen muscles, encourage blood flow, assist in managing anxiety, fatigue, migraines, rheumatism, and even cellulite as well as assisting in reducing back and neck pains and stiff muscles.